mfridman/bsr-sdk-multi-example/README.md

 Make sure you have the `buf` CLI installed and authenticated with the BSR.

-Either replace the remote address in the config file or use the `--override-remote=bsr.example.com` flag.
+Either replace the remote address in the config file or use the `--override-remote=bufbuild.internal` flag.

 ```shell